 DON’T use female sanitary towels for bladder weakness

-If you have ever run out of pads on a trip or a fun night out, you know how tempting it is to turn to female sanitary towels for protection against leaks.
-However, while sanitary towels are absorbent, they are designed to hold thicker liquid than urine.
-Sanitary towels also don’t neutralize acid like absorbent pads, which could lead to skin irritation.
+If you run out of pads, don’t use female sanitary towels for protection against leaks.
+Female sanitary towels are designed to hold thicker liquid than urine.
+Sanitary towels also don’t neutralise acid-like absorbent pads, which could lead to skin irritation.
 Bladder weakness products are engineered to absorb maximum amounts of liquid, as well as protect the skin.
 For men, we would always recommend pads or other solutions designed specially as per the male anatomy.

 C. S. McCauley, ed.
 “9 Tips for Exercising with Incontinence.”
 McLeod Health, n.d.
 Source: https://www.mcleodhealth.org/blog/9-tips-exercising-incontinence/